 Drought Resistant Plants for Birds

 Birds need water.
 Plants need water.
-So it makes sense that moisture is an essential part of any backyard habitat for winged wildlife.
+So it makes sense that moisture is an essential part of any backyard habitat.
 But keeping a garden irrigated can take a lot of work.
-That's why using a mix of water-wise plants is a great way to attract a deluge of birds and butterflies without spending precious time and money on watering.
+That’s why using a mix of drought-tolerant plants is a great way to attract birds without spending precious time and money on watering.

 A plant’s drought tolerance varies, depending on your soil, climate and location.
 It’s best to pick plants suited to your personal growing conditions.
 For example, hollyhocks do fine without supplemental water in areas that receive some summer rain.
 In regions with dry summers, however, these statuesque blooms will have a powerful thirst.